 - There are some, but only a limited number of lockers for suitcases near the Information “Plat Tsukiji”.
 (6:00 a.m. – 4:00 p.m.)

 - How to express “Thank you”?

 - People in the market are usually nice, friendly, and polite.
 When the act is reciprocated, you will be greatly appreciated.
 So please remember to say thank you—“Arigatou!” when someone helps you.

 Restaurants in Tsukiji Market tend to be small with limited seating.
 Sometimes lines form outside.
 Depending on the time of day, you may have to keep up with the eating pace of the locals in order to free up seats for waiting customers.
 (Yes, they eat fast because they have to go back to work.)
 Also, splitting meals is generally a taboo during the busy hours.

 In Chuo-ku, smoking on the streets is prohibited.
 Limit any smoking to within designated smoking areas with ashtrays.

 The streets are narrow and intricate with lots of people.
 Please come to the Market without big items like suitcases and large belongings and strollers.

 At Tsukiji Market, the floors are often wet and slippery, and bikes and carts are going here and there, so make sure to come with your safe shoes that cover your toes.
 No high-heeled shoes and sandals.

 About “Tsukiji Uogashi”

-Shopping at the new wholesale facility called “Tsukiji Uogashi” is limited to those who have permission in advance of 9:00 a.m. *After 9:00 a.m. the wholesale facility will be open to everyone.
+Shopping at the new wholesale facility called “Tsukiji Uogashi” prior to 9:00a.m. is limited to those who have received advance permission. *After 9:00 a.m. the wholesale facility is open to everyone.